-With County support, today’s Fair is organized by the Routt County Fair Advisory Board, a nine-member volunteer board appointed by the County Commissioners.
+With County support, the Routt County Fair is organized by the Routt County Fair Advisory Board, a nine-member volunteer board appointed by the County Commissioners.
 While this board works closely with the County Commissioners, it is the board members who spend countless volunteer hours to produce the annual Routt County Fair for the enjoyment of locals and visitors alike.
-They truly deserve our thanks for a job well-done in a sometimes thankless position.
+They truly deserve our thanks for a job well done!

 Timothy V. Corrigan